 Profile This role is accountable for ensuring that the process is being performed according to the agreed and documented process and is meeting the aims of the process documentation.
-Responsibilities Primary designer of the ITSM Process Define appropriate standards to be employed throughout the process Define and approve KPIs to evaluate the effectiveness and efficiency of the process and design reporting specification Ensure that quality reports are produced, distributed and utilized Review KPIs and take action required following the analysis Address any issues with the running of the process Review opportunities for process enhancements and for improving the efficiency and effectiveness of the process Ensure that all relevant staff have the required technical and business understanding; and process knowledge, training and understanding and are aware of their role in the process Ensure that the process, roles, responsibilities and documentation are regularly reviewed and maintained Communicate process information or changes as appropriate to ensure awareness Review integration issues between the various processes Integrate the process into the organization Promote the Service Management vision to top-level/ senior management Function as a point of escalation when required Ensure that there is optimal fit between people, process, technology/tool and steering Ensure that the process is fit for purpose Key Outputs Ensure that the process is it for purpose Ensures the process is available, accurate, and meets organizational needs.
+Responsibilities Primary designer of the ITSM Process Define appropriate standards to be employed throughout the process Ensure that quality reports are produced, distributed and utilized Review KPIs and take action required following the analysis Address any issues with the running of the process Review opportunities for process enhancements and for improving the efficiency and effectiveness of the process Ensure that all relevant staff have the required technical and business understanding; and process knowledge, training and understanding and are aware of their role in the process Ensure that the process, roles, responsibilities and documentation are regularly reviewed and maintained Communicate process information or changes as appropriate to ensure awareness Review integration issues between the various processes Integrate the process into the organization Promote the Service Management vision to top-level/ senior management Function as a point of escalation when required Ensure that there is optimal fit between people, process, technology/tool and steering Ensure that the process is fit for purpose Key Outputs • Ensures the process is available, accurate, and meets organizational needs.
 Obtains End User feedback.
 Promotes the process within Mass General Brigham Authority Approves changes to process To escalate any breaches of the Process to higher management levels To take action as a result of any process non-compliance To organize training for IT employees and nominate staff for training.
 To escalate to management remedial training needs To negotiate with the relevant Process Owner if there is a conflict between processes